Finland, Sweden Leaders To Discuss NATO Bid With Erdogan - UrduPoint

 - 'Serious changes' - "Participating in this summit does not mean that we will step back from our position," Ibrahim Kalin told HaberTurk channel.

 "We are conducting a negotiation.
 It has many stages."
-Kalin said Finland and Sweden needed to make "serious changes" to their laws "and constitution" -- targeting outlawed Kurdish militants.
+Kalin said Finland and Sweden need to make "serious changes" to their laws "and constitution" -- targeting outlawed Kurdish militants.

 "We want you to show the same change against the PKK and its affiliated YPG, PYD and similar structures," he said, referring to Kurdish groups operating in Syria and Iraq.